Clapboard and Lap Board Siding Calculator

 The number of courses of siding can be found by dividing the height of the wall in inches by the exposure of the board.
 Use our feet to inches conversion calculator if you know the height of the building in feet.

-Siding should be kept 6″ off the ground, account for that when measuring and estimating material.
+Siding should be kept 6″ off the ground; you’ll need to account for this when measuring and estimating material.

 For example, installing siding with a 4″ exposure on a wall that is 12ft high will take 36 courses of siding.